Rising for Justice is staffed by a passionate and diverse group of lawyers, advocates and activists. Click on any name to see more details.

 SOCIAL WORK OUTREACH SPECIALIST

-202.559.6974, ext.
+(202) 559-6974, ext.
 143

-Dan Clark is the Director Tenant Justice Program at Rising for Justice.
+Dan Clark is the Director of the Tenant Justice Program at Rising for Justice.
 Before becoming Director, Dan was a supervising attorney with the program.
 Dan earned his LL.M. in clinical teaching and systems change while serving as an instructor in the Housing and Consumer Law Clinic at the David A. Clarke School of Law, University of the District of Columbia.

 Before joining the Housing Clinic, Dan was the Managing Attorney for Housing and Consumer Law at the D.C.
 Bar Pro Bono Program.
 As Managing Attorney with the Pro Bono Program, Dan oversaw operations of the Landlord Tenant Resource Center and Bankruptcy Clinic while supporting the Advice & Referral Clinic, Advocacy & Justice Clinic, and other programs.
 He attended law school at American University Washington College of Law and was awarded a J.D. in 1995.
 In 1990, he graduated with a B.A. in Political Science from the University of Florida.

-DIRECTOR TENANT JUSTICE PROGRAM
+DIRECTOR, TENANT JUSTICE PROGRAM

-202.638.4798, ext.
+(202) 638-4798, ext.
 210

-Prior to joining Rising for Justice, Betsy worked as a family law attorney in Seattle, WA, primarily representing survivors of domestic violence.
-Betsy volunteered her time with the King County Neighborhood Legal Clinics, where she assisted low-income clients with family law and domestic violence needs.
 Betsy also served as a co-chair of the Washington Women Lawyers judicial affairs committee, where she coordinated and conducted judicial evaluations.
 She was named a Rising Star SuperLawyer from 2018-2021 and then relocated to the District of Columbia in spring 2021.
 She worked with the Fiske Law Group in Alexandria, VA for a year, while volunteering with the DC Volunteer Lawyers Project representing clients in civil protection order hearings.

 Betsy graduated from Vermont Law School in 2011 where she was a member of the National Moot Court Advisory Board Team and recipient of the National Association of Women Lawyers Award.
 During law school, she clerked for the Honorable Ronald B. Leighton in Federal District Court for the Western District of Washington.